Myanmar's Aung San Suu Kyi sentenced to four years in prison - Local News 8

 It is not clear where they will carry out their sentences.

-Myanmar’s military junta has sought to restrict information about the trials.
+Myanmar’s military junta has sought to restrict information about the trials, which have been closed to the public.
 In October, a gag order was imposed on her legal team that prevented them from speaking with the media.

+Amnesty International’s Deputy Regional Director for Campaigns, Ming Yu Hah, said in a statement, “the farcical and corrupt decision is part of a devastating pattern of arbitrary punishment.”

+“The harsh sentences handed down to Aung San Suu Kyi on these bogus charges are the latest example of the military’s determination to eliminate all opposition and suffocate freedoms in Myanmar,” Ha said.

+The United Nations Security Council has called for an immediate cessation of violence across Myanmar as junta troops escalate hostilities with civilian militias, displacing tens of thousands of people.
+Since the coup, nationwide protests against the junta have been met with brutal crackdowns and independent media and opposition has been suppressed.

+“As violence escalates, displacing tens of thousands of people and setting up a humanitarian crisis in the middle of an ongoing pandemic, the situation in Myanmar today is alarming in the extreme.
+Without a decisive, unified and swift international response this can and will get worse,” Amnesty’s Hah said.

-The verdict comes a day after security forces cracked down on a protest in the country’s biggest city Yangon on Sunday, prompting condemnations from the United Nations and the United States.
+The verdict comes a day after security forces cracked down on a protest in the country’s biggest city Yangon on Sunday, prompting condemnations from the UN and the United States.

 At least five people were killed when a vehicle plowed into anti-junta protesters, news outlet Myanmar Now reported Sunday, citing protesters and eyewitnesses.
 One reporter who witnessed the incident told CNN that it was a military vehicle that rammed demonstrators.